 If you are studying abroad for the full academic year, you may want to open a bank account in your host city.
-You will receive details at your host university's orientation.
+You will receive details at your host university's orientation, once you arrive abroad.

 Online Banking

 Past participants recommend online banking as a way to check your U.S. account balances.
 You can transfer money between U.S. accounts online.
 Check with your bank for details and availability.